MrGarage/MrGarage/README.md

 Currently, outside of classes and teams that I am on, I am working on building a [hardware synthesizer from scratch].

 ## Languages and Tools
-I am proficient in Python, Java, MATLAB, Altium Designer, Microsoft Office Suite, Google Drive Suite, Ableton, FL Studio, Audacity, and utilizing the Audio Precision Suite of tools.
+I am proficient in Python, Java, MATLAB, KiCad PCB Designer, Microsoft Office Suite, Google Drive Suite, Ableton, FL Studio, Audacity, and utilizing the Audio Precision Suite of tools.

 I am familiar with Android Studio and Adobe Creative Cloud.